When Can I Have Sex 2 Weeks After Giving Birth?

 If your symptoms are due to low estrogen, you can ask your doctor about hormone therapy.
 They can prescribe you estrogen pills or a cream to put on your vulva that replaces some of the hormone your body is no longer making.

-Zobacz też: Can You Have Sex With a Menstrual Cup?
+Zobacz też: Can You Have Sex Underwater?

 Vaginal dryness can be a very distressing symptom and can affect your relationship with your partner.
 You can try to relieve the discomfort by talking about your symptoms with your partner.
 You can also bring up your concerns during a pelvic exam or well-woman visit.